pbklink/motif-core/etc/motif-core.api.md

 export namespace LitIvemDetailModule {
     // (undocumented)
     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "LitIvemDetailTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "LitIvemDetailTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface LitIvemDetailTableRecordDefinition extends TableRecordDefinition {
-    // (undocumented)
-    litIvemBaseDetail: LitIvemBaseDetail;
-    // (undocumented)
-    readonly typeId: TableRecordDefinition.TypeId.LitIvemDetail;
-}

-// @public (undocumented)
-export namespace LitIvemDetailTableRecordDefinition {
-    // (undocumented)
-    export function is(definition: TableRecordDefinition): definition is LitIvemDetailTableRecordDefinition;
-}

 // Warning: (ae-missing-release-tag) "LitIvemExtendedDetailTableFieldSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)